-UBS ETFIn order to proceed, you must confirm that you are a private investor based in Luxemburg.
+UBS ETFIn order to proceed, you must confirm that you are an institutional investor based in Luxemburg.

 What is ETF securities lending?

 In ETF securities lending, the lender (UBS ETFs) transfers a given number of securities from its ETF portfolio to a third party (borrower) for an agreed period in return for a fee.